ChenChenGith/Video_PPT_capture/ReadMe.md

 ![1737192117301](image/ReadMe/1737192117301.png)

+# Update

+## 20250120

+Support multi-screen with any layout.

+Remove Numpy to reduce the exe size (from 35M to 12M, have not release).

+Modify the initial location of the float window, to let user note it.

+Add a checkbox to allow user to chose whether display float window.

-TODO:
+# TODO:

-- test on multiple displays
+- [X] Test on multiple displays
-- allow users to config if display float window
+- [X] Allow users to config whether display float window
+- [ ] Allow users to config using json file